smogon/pokemon-showdown/CONTRIBUTING.md

 Design standards
 ------------------------------------------------------------------------

 We strive to be maximally intuitive and accessible.
-"That's what they all say," but the currently-popular flat design trend straight-up sacrifices usability for aesthetics, and we try to take the other side of that trade-off.
+Sure, "that's what they all say", but the currently-popular flat design trend straight-up sacrifices usability for aesthetics, and we try to take the other side of that trade-off.

 Some principles we try to design by: